alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 ## How it works

 The [GOV.UK header](/components/header/) and [Service header navigation](/components/service-header-navigation/) components work together to assure users that they’re in the right place to use your service.
-It also helps users understand that GOV.UK functions as one website.
+They also help users understand that GOV.UK functions as one website.

 The GOV.UK header (shown as black) has: